-To study on exchange at USC, you must be nominated by your home institution.
-Upon applying to study abroad at USC, you will receive detailed instructions and more information from the Study Abroad Office.
+To study on exchange at USC, you must first be nominated by your home institution.
+Once the nomination is submitted, students will receive an email from uscsao@StudyAbroad.sc.edu containing a unique link and detailed instructions to access the online application.
 On this page, you will find information that will help you plan your USC exchange experience.

 Exchange students nominated to USC must submit:

-- Non-degree seeking student application (online application provided upon nomination)
+- Non-degree seeking student application with USC Admissions

 - Official transcript (in English)